 - If you are already an existing MWS Developer, please click on ‘Edit App’ next to your app on Developer Central and choose ‘MWS and SP API’ under ‘API Type’.
-Fill out the same set of information that is requested for app creation today [such as IAM ARN, Roles and OAuth URLs].
+Fill out the same set of information that is requested for app creation today [such as OAuth URLs].
 Once complete, you should be able to access Shipping APIs.

 If not an existing Amazon developer, please follow the steps to get access to create your developer app:

 Once Developer Central account is created, you will be able to proceed with register as a developer after you are logged in.
 These steps provide details about your organization and application, which enable Amazon to vet and approve your permissions to have access to data via Amazon Shipping APIs.